kubek93/rpi-dietpi-main/README.md

-# rpi-dietpi-main
+# rpi-home-server

+## Preconditions

-For using this project you should own:
+For see your raspberry from external network you should have:

-- Network connection with public IP.

-## Applications

-### Node Applications

-- `dns-changer` Application for update dynamic IP address and convert it to correct subdomain in cloudflare platform using external API

-## Usage (auto-installation):
+- Static IP for you RPI in router configuration
+- Forward ports to be visible from outside
+- Public IP address - sometimes network providers collect additionall money for this service.

 ## Manual installation: